November 11, Reading 1 – 1 Chronicles 29

 “Be strong and courageous and do it.
 Do not be afraid and do not be dismayed, for the LORD God, even my God, is with you.”

-We have heard similar cries from Moses (Deuteronomy 31) and Joshua (Joshua 1) and others, and here David repeats the exhortation to his son Solomon.
+We have heard similar exhortations from Moses (Deuteronomy 1) and Joshua (Joshua 1), and here David repeats the cry to his son Solomon.

 By the Lord’s mighty hand David had conquered the enemies of God and His people.
 There was peace.

-Solomon’s reign is one of peace and prosperity.
+Solomons’ reign is largely one of peace and prosperity.

-That the Lord God Almighty tasks you with building His house is a big deal – This is the place where He will dwell!
+That the Lord God Almighty has tasked you with building His house, this is a big deal – The place where He would dwell on earth!

 Sometimes we can be afraid, dismayed, stressed or worried about what the Lord calls us to do.